Skip to content

 Note

-Enabling application service observability consumes a significant amount of storage resources.
+Enabling application service observability consumes a large amount of storage resources.
 Please evaluate before enabling.

 Configure Logs